 After making enquiries I discovered that the machine was 'resting' in Broughton-in-Furness, and was able to make a visit in 2011, courtesy of its custodian.
 Most of my photos of the machine date from that first visit.
 Unfortunately, we were unable to see it working at that time, and a further visit, this time in Sebergh Church, had a similar outcome.

 When he died, Mr Woodhouse bequeathed the machine to The Lancashire Association who appoint five Trustees to manage and maintain the machine.
 Recently there was a vacancy, in fact three vacancies, for Trustees, and I was fortunate to be appointed as one of them.
-I hope to be able to become more familiar with the machine and to give demonstrations from time to time.
+A major development is that the machine has now been placed in the church in Sedbergh.
+A custom-built cabinet was designed so that the machine can now be seen by anyone visiting the church.
+The machine is currently working well and is occasionally demonstrated.

 The machine was actually the last in a series of machines which Woodhouse built.
 This is believed to be number 8!
 The machine has a set of eight small bells, similar to those used by the Carter machine.
 These are mounted in a small cabinet.
 The bells are rung electrically, with a cable to connect them to the machine.